-- · record date; - subscription price; - subscription agent; - aggregate number of shares of common stock, shares of preferred stock, warrants, or units purchasable upon exercise of such shareholder rights and in the case of shareholder rights for preferred stock or warrants exercisable for preferred stock, the designation, aggregate number, and terms of the class or series of preferred stock purchasable upon exercise of such shareholder rights or warrants; - the date on which the right to exercise such shareholder rights will commence and the expiration date on which such right will expire; - · a discussion of any material U.S. federal income tax considerations applicable to the shareholder rights; and - · other material terms of such shareholder rights.
+- · record date; - · subscription price; - · subscription agent; - aggregate number of shares of common stock, shares of preferred stock, warrants, or units purchasable upon exercise of such shareholder rights and in the case of shareholder rights for preferred stock or warrants exercisable for preferred stock, the designation, aggregate number, and terms of the class or series of preferred stock purchasable upon exercise of such shareholder rights or warrants; - the date on which the right to exercise such shareholder rights will commence and the expiration date on which such right will expire; - · the extent to which the shareholder rights are transferable; - a discussion of any material U.S. federal income tax considerations applicable to the shareholder rights; and - · other material terms of such shareholder rights.